Incredible Bird Photography From Across Canada

-Check out these 10 great day trips from Ottawa, including a boat tour in Gananoque.
+Check out 10 great day trips from Ottawa, including a boat tour in Gananoque.

-We’ve seen a lot of birds, but now we’re getting close to the tail end.
+We’ve seen a lot of bird photography, but we’re reaching the tail end of our gallery.
 As this wild turkey was walking away, Cheryl Goff of Oshawa, Ontario, admired the fan of its tail and the way it dragged its wings in the snow.
 Thanks for sharing, Cheryl!

 Worth a gander